If you need an appetizer that is easy to make and sure to impress look no further than this humble Chili Cheese Log.

 It may not seem like much, but once you try it you will be hooked.

 We joke that my mother was not allowed through the door at any family function without two rolls of this in hand.
 And she always had them.
 Even though it is quite easy to make, only my cousin and mother-in-law have made it besides me.
 Most people just ask her to do it.

 A few tips to get it to blend properly: never use packaged pre-grated cheese (it has a coating to prevent it from sticking), make sure the cheeses are at room temperature and do not add the “nut dust” (those little tiny bits that are almost like powder that you get when you chop nuts) – only the bigger pieces.

-I know she says to use the grater on the food processor, but if you have a meat grinder it works even better.
-She used an old fashioned hand cranked one for years before food processors readily became available.
+I know she says to use the grater or the food processor, but if you have a meat grinder it works even better.
+She used an old fashioned hand cranked one for years before food processors became readily available.

 Spice up your cheese tray with this Chili Cheese Log.
 A spicy cheese and nut roll, sliced and served on crackers.